Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 Some top travel credit cards come with annual credits that will cover travel expenses when you use your card.
 Just how they work varies from card to card, but Chase and American Express could help you cover the cost of your baggage fees.

-The Platinum Card® from American Express offers each cardholder a $200 airline fee credit that can be used on one domestic U.S. airline of your choice.
-So, if you plan to fly Spirit a few times this year and want those baggage fees covered, you simply choose Spirit Airlines as your preferred airline, and any fees that show up on your statement from Spirit will be reimbursed up to $200.
+*amex platinum* offers each cardholder a $200 airline fee credit that can be used on one domestic U.S. airline of your choice.
+So, if you plan to fly Spirit a few times this year and want those charges covered, you simply choose Spirit Airlines as your preferred airline, and any fees that show up on your statement from Spirit will be reimbursed up to $200.

 Pssst … you could also use that credit to cover the cost of upgrading to the Spirit Big Front Seat.